the freedom that begins the self

 I also chose to live within the limits of law, of not committing murder, rape, stealing, lying, or coveting.
 This choosing became a learning of keeping my thoughts and actions within the limits of what is good and true, a learning that began the freedom of becoming my own, a freedom of self.

-This freedom of self, affected thinking.
+This learning of self, affected thinking.
 I learned, a reason antisemitism began was because of a fear among those in power of the people learning the freedom of Judaism.
 Antisemitism then, began as a way to control association with, and of learning from the Jewish people of being free.

-©Ernest G. Jackson 2025 All Rights reserved. | 495 words.
+©Ernest G. Jackson 2025 All Rights reserved. | 486 words.

 Copyright © Ernest G. Jackson 2025 All Rights reserved - All Rights Reserved.